 1. Some Like it Hot (1959)

 Few films are as universally loved and adored as this Billy Wilder classic.
 ‘Some Like it Hot’ fiercely broke gender norms in cinema in ways people could never imagine.
-The film tells the story of two musicians who cross dress as women and try to evade a group of mobsters after witnessing a crime committed by them.
+The film tells the story of two musicians who cross-dress as women and try to evade a group of mobsters after witnessing a crime committed by them.
 It’s an incredibly entertaining, endlessly exciting movie that incorporates a wide variety of themes with sharp, intelligent humor.
-The final scene where Jerry reveals his truly identity and Osgood simply responds by saying, “Well, nobody’s perfect!” is possibly one of the funniest moments ever captured on-screen.
-A must watch for every movie lover!
+The final scene where Jerry reveals his true identity and Osgood simply responds by saying, “Well, nobody’s perfect!” is possibly one of the funniest moments ever captured on-screen.
+A must-watch for every movie lover!

 Read More: Best Army Movies of All Time